Tarun7386/CryptoWeather-Nexus-/README.md

   touch .env.local
 ```
 Then paste your API keys

-4.Run the dev server
+4. Run the dev server
 ```
   npm run dev
 ```
 Visit http://localhost:3000 to see it live.